PartehDev/chips-plus-plus/README.md

 # chips-plus-plus
-Chips++ is a stupid programming language made by Parteh
+ is an absolutely idiotic interpreted programming language made by Parteh in Rust as my first interpreter and first rust project